 The total population of Nigeria as reported in the 1991 census was 88,992,220.
 Using a growth rate of 2.83 percent per annum, the National Population Commission (NPC) estimates the current population of Nigeria to be about 126 million.
 This makes Nigeria the most populous nation in Africa and the tenth most populous in the world.
 The spatial distribution of the population within the country is uneven.
 Extensive areas in the Chad Basin, the middle Niger Valley, the grass plains, and the Niger Delta, among others, are sparsely populated.
 In contrast, there are large areas of densely populated rural districts, which support more than 400 persons per square kilometre in parts of Akwa Ibom, Imo, Anambra, and Enugu State, as well as around Kano, Katsina, and Sokoto States.
-However, the average populated states are Lagos, Anambra, Imo, and Akwa Ibom.
+However, the average population density of the country in 1991 was 96 persons per square kilometre.
+The most densely populated states are Lagos, Anambra, Imo, and Akwa Ibom.
 Except for Lagos, all states with high population densities are located in the South East of Nigeria.
 Kano State, with an average density of 281 persons per square kilometre, is by far the most densely populated state in the north.